SosaX11/Vortex/README.md

 # Creating a Window

-The window is the main container for your UI.
+The window is the main container for the UI.

 ```lua
 local Window = Vortex:Window({